joehannes-jobs-temp/mobitrans/src/expression.coffee.md

                     level: if (msgs.filter (el, i, arr) -> el.level is "error").length then "error" else "warn" } else return _coplexity
             else throw {
-                msg: color.warn "I do not understand input vars other than of type {number, object}"
+                msg: col.warn "I do not understand input vars other than of type {number, object}"
                 level: "warn"
             }
         else _complexity